05 August 2021

 In 1930, Benita Hume won the female leading role in Ivor Novello's hit play 'Symphony in Two Flats'.
 She accompanied Novello when he took the play to the U.S.A. and it became her successful Broadway debut.
 In the same year, she acted in the UK film version of the play, Symphony in Two Flats (Gareth Gundrey, 1930).

 After one Warner production shot at their UK studios in 1932, Hume also started a prolific even if short-lived career as the leading lady in Hollywood cinema, though she never became a huge star.
-IMDb: "she played a series of well-coiffed English ladies in RKO and MGM films".
+IMDb: "She played a series of well-coiffed English ladies in RKO and MGM films".
 In fact, Hume acted in 11 American films between 1932 and 1933.
 After the impostors' story Diamond Cut Diamond (Maurice Elvey, Fred Niblo, 1932), with Adolphe Menjou, she acted in such films as the press drama Clear All Wires!
 (George Hill, 1933) with Lee Tracy, and The Worst Woman in Paris?
 (Monta Bell, 1933), which was her last American film.

-From the second half of 1934, Hume acted in British films again.
+In the second half of 1934, Hume acted in British films again.
 For some films, she was occasionally called to the US again, e.g. for Tarzan Escapes (Richard Thorpe, 1936) starring Johnny Weissmuller, though not as the female star of the films anymore.

 In 1938 Benita Hume quit film acting altogether, though she continued with radio and TV work.
 In 1938 she married British actor Ronald Colman, with whom she appeared on the Jack Benny radio show.
 They were supposed to be Jack's next-door neighbours, and were usually referred to as "Ronnie and Benita".
 Their episodes usually dealt with either Jack embarrassing the couple in public or trying to weasel his way into a Colman party at their house.

 Hume and Colman also starred in the radio show 'The Halls of Ivy' (1950-1952) and the TV version The Halls of Ivy (1954-1955).
 The couple co-owned a resort in California and had one daughter, Juliet (1944).
-After Colman's death in 1958, Hume remarried with British actor George Sanders in 1959.
+After Colman died in 1958, Hume remarried with British actor George Sanders in 1959.
 They remained together till her death.
 Benita Hume died in 1967 at Egerton, Kent, UK, due to bone cancer.
 She was 61.
 Hume was cremated and her ashes were scattered at the Charing Crematorium, aka Kent County Crematorium.

 Lee Tracy in Clear All Wires!
 (1933)

 British postcard by Film Weekly.
 Photo: MGM.
-Lee Tracy and Benita Hume in the American pre-Code comedy Clear All Wires!
+Lee Tracy and Benita Hume in the American pre-code comedy Clear All Wires!
 (George Hill, 1933).
 Left of Tracy stands James Gleason.

 Lee Tracy in Clear All Wires!
 (1933)

 British postcard by Film Weekly.
 Photo: MGM.
-Lee Tracy and Benita Hume in the American pre-Code comedy Clear All Wires!
+Lee Tracy and Benita Hume in the American pre-code comedy Clear All Wires!
 (George Hill, 1933).
 Left stands James Gleason.

 Benita Hume